Precise measurement of the Kerr coefficient using phase-sensitive pump-probe hyperspectral imaging: Conclusion

 \section{Conclusion}

-We have shown that phase-resolved pump-probe hyperspectral imaging can measure $n_2$ with uncertainty performance similar to the Z-scan technique.
-Scanning the pump beam across the probe beam to build a spatiotemporal image of the nonlinear phase shift allows precise characterization of the irradiance profile, the largest source of uncertainty in $n_2$ measurements.
-The pump-probe technique has higher sensitivity than our Z-scan measurement, though to be fair we note that there has been much work on ways to modify Z-scan to improve its sensitivity.\cite{xia_eclipsing_1994} We note that in nondegenerate pump-probe measurements, two-beam grating effects from cumulative processes such as free carrier excitation and thermal effects are suppressed when there is no overlap between the spectra of the pump and probe pulses.\cite{wahlstrand_effect_2013} This is an advantage over degenerate pump-probe measurements, which require extensive theoretical analysis to account for two-beam grating effects.\cite{smirl_picosecond_1982,wahlstrand_effect_2013,furey_im_2021} The disadvantage of nondegenerate measurements compared to single-beam measurements is that the $n_2$ measured can differ from the single-beam $n_2$, both due to dispersion in $n_2$ and, as was the case here, because time-dependent contributions such as the Raman response are modified by grating effects.
-Here, by using a nondegenerate probe beam with a wavelength relatively close to the pump beam wavelength, we suppressed most two-beam grating effects while measuring an $n_2$ that is close to the degenerate nonlinearity of most interest in applications.
+We have shown that phase-resolved pump-probe hyperspectral imaging can measure $n_2$ with uncertainty performance comparable to the Z-scan technique.
+Scanning the pump beam across the probe beam to build a spatiotemporal image of the nonlinear phase shift enables precise characterization of the irradiance profile, the largest source of uncertainty in $n_2$ measurements.
+The pump-probe technique offers higher sensitivity than our Z-scan measurement, though we note that more sensitive implementations of Z-scan have been developed.\cite{xia_eclipsing_1994} In nondegenerate pump-probe measurements, two-beam grating effects from cumulative processes such as free-carrier excitation and thermal effects are suppressed when there is no overlap between the spectra of the pump and probe pulses.\cite{wahlstrand_effect_2013} This is an advantage over degenerate pump-probe measurements, which require extensive theoretical analysis to account for two-beam grating effects.\cite{smirl_picosecond_1982,wahlstrand_effect_2013,furey_im_2021} The disadvantage of nondegenerate measurements relative to single-beam measurements is that the $n_2$ measured can differ from the single-beam $n_2$, both due to dispersion in $n_2$ and, as was the case here, because time-dependent contributions such as the Raman response are modified by grating effects.
+We emphasize that these grating effects can be accounted for if the time dependence of the nonlinearity is known.
+By using a nondegenerate probe beam with a wavelength relatively close to the pump beam wavelength, we suppressed most two-beam grating effects while measuring an $n_2$ that is close to the degenerate nonlinearity of greatest interest in applications.